Radiant Living: 17 Creative Ways to Use Yellow for a Cheerful, Cozy Home

 5. The Luxury of a Yellow Velvet Sofa

 A velvet sofa in a golden or ochre shade is the ultimate "wow" piece.
 Velvet adds a tactile richness that makes the color shift and glow depending on the light.
+It takes a fun color and makes it feel expensive and deliberate.

 15. The Minimalist Dream: Pale Yellow and All-White